About Vermont Huts

 Why We Exist

-The beauty and allure of the Green Mountains have attracted mountain purists from all over the world.
-Hard-working Vermonters have created remarkable recreational opportunities for locals and tourists to enjoy.
+The beauty and allure of the Green Mountains have attracted mountain enthusiasts from all over the world.
+Hard-working residents have created remarkable recreational opportunities for Vermonters and visitors to enjoy.
 Countless trails were created over the years by skiers, mountain bikers, and hikers.
-As a 501(c)(3) nonprofit, our mission is to take these individual trail systems and unify them by linking a cohesive network of backcountry accommodations – where huts, cabins, yurts and lodges will exist to enhance our outdoor adventures.
+As a 501(c)(3) nonprofit, our mission is to foster a deeper appreciation of our natural environment and strengthen Vermont’s communities by providing enriching and immersive outdoor experiences for all.

 This process won’t be easy, but it needs to be done, and that’s what we’re here to do.

 It will take an enormous amount of statewide and community collaboration to build this network.
 So, if you operate a backcountry shelter, we’d love to chat with you.
-If you’re an eager mountain biker or skier, get involved by raising awareness about our efforts.
+If you’re an eager mountain biker, skier, hiker, or trail runner get involved by becoming a member, staying at one of our huts, or volunteering with VHA!
 The time has come to put Vermont huts on the map.

 From all of us at VT Huts